dot-src/dot-src/README.md

 * Get accepted
 * Manage the "thing"

+Q&A
+---
+### Why not use `.io`?
+* Registration isn't cheap (£60, $100)
+* It is controlled by another entity and country
+* It doesn't have the same interests as the developer community
+* It doesn't have specific policies against parking/spam, etc.

+### Who will run this?
+For now, as the project is in its infancy, I, [@joallard](//github.com/joallard), will see to its maintenance.

+As it grows bigger, I expect a ~~comittee~~ ~~team~~ taskforce to steer the project and eventually make it into a non-profit entity.
+The specifics remain to be determined by... community consensus.

+An early suggestion inherited from TLD.js would be getting under Mozilla.org's non-profit umbrella, but the we can figure this out after a successful application.

 ## Still-relevant text inherited from TLD.js
 ### Why?
 Okay, this is kind of a vanity TLD, but we freaking build the